Going through a divorce is a difficult process.

 If the parties have been living under the same roof, proof of separation may still be possible.
-This will require parties to show that they have lived separate lives; elements pertaining to this may include change in sleeping arrangements, separation of financial arrangements, and notification to friends and family of separation.
+This will require parties to show:

 What are the requirements if I have been married for less than two years?

-For marriages under two years, the above two requirements must still be satisfied—namely that there must still be a connection to Australia and 12 months of separation.
-However, in addition to this, the parties must attend counselling and obtain a signed counselling certificate to accompany their application for divorce.
+In addition to satisfying the two previous requirements, divorcing parties also must attend counselling and obtain a signed counselling certificate to accompany their application for divorce.